-Want to know how to grow peppers?
+Learning how to grow peppers is all about patience – and a bit of luck with summer weather.
 A useful and nutritious vegetable for adding to your salads and cooking with, the pepper comes in many varieties, from the sweet bell peppers we all know to exotic and super spicy varieties.
 Find out how to grow them successfully in gardens big and small.

 Where to grow peppers in your garden